Giteau's law: Background

 Before the policy change, players could play for the Australian national rugby union team only if they played for an Australian team in the Super Rugby competition.

 Then-head coach Michael Cheika devised Giteau's Law to enable key overseas-based players to be eligible for selection for the 2015 Rugby World Cup.
 In April 2015, the Australian Rugby Union (ARU) announced this new arrangement.
-The rule also allows players to return to Test duty immediately if they have signed with a Super Rugby club for the following two years.
+The rule also allowed players to return to Test duty immediately if they have signed with a Super Rugby club for the following two years.

 Amendments

 In 2020, Rugby Australia approved an amendment to Giteau's Law that allowed up to two overseas-based players to be selected, regardless of the total overseas-based players in the squad, that did not meet the original criteria to be selected.

+Due to the COVID-19 pandemic, RA relaxed selection eligibility in August 2021 ahead of the 2021 Rugby Championship and Spring Tour, with plans to review the policy following their final fixture.
+No quota was given as to how many players could be selected.
+The overseas-based selections reach a record high since the introduction of Giteau's law during the 2021 Spring Tour.
+Seven overseas-based players were called-up to the Wallabies squad ahead of their tour of Japan and Great Britain, with the 2020 amendments having continued through the following year despite originally being for 2020 only.
+Four players were based in Japan (Quade Cooper, Marika Koroibete, Samu Kerevi, Sean McMahon), with the remaining three playing in France (Rory Arnold, Tolu Latu, Will Skelton).

-In February 2022 further amendments were made to the Giteau Law.
-The new amendments would lower the original rule (sixty test caps for Australia and a minimum of seven seasons at Super rugby level) to thirty test caps and five years at Super Rugby level, respectively.
-However, the new amendment only allowed for three overseas-based players to be selected.
-Just five months after new amendments to the policy, coach Dave Rennie urged Rugby Australia (RA) to expand the overseas-based player policy to four.
+In February 2022 a final policy was made to the Giteau Law.
+The new amendment would lower the original rule (sixty Test caps for Australia and a minimum of seven seasons at Super rugby level) to thirty Test caps and five years at Super Rugby level, respectively.
+However, the new amendment only allowed for three overseas-based players to be selected per tournament or series.
+Despite efforts to relax the law later in the year by coach Dave Rennie, Rugby Australia did not change the selection policy.